microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 - **Additional change request parameters**:  Additional properties of the change request to set.
 Name must be field name (not label) prefixed with 'u_' `eg. u_backout_plan`.
 Value must be a valid, accepted value in ServiceNow.
 Invalid entries are ignored.

 **Gate Success Criteria** :
-- **Desired state**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.
+- **Desired state of change request**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.
+- **Advanced**: Specifies an expression that controls when this gate should succeed.
+Example - `and(eq(root['result'].state, 'New'),eq(root['result'].risk, 'Low'))`.
+[More information on expressions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops)

 **Gate Output Variables** :
 ServiceNow gate produces output variables.
 You must specify reference name to be able to use these output variables in the deployment workflow.
 Gate variables can be accessed by using `"PREDEPLOYGATE"` as a `prefix`.
 For eg. when reference name is set to 'gate1', then the change number can be obtained as `$(PREDEPLOYGATE.gate1.CHANGE_REQUEST_NUMBER)`.